 The Honors Program fosters a sense of community among its students by sponsoring activities such as trips to the Seattle Opera, the annual Langlow Haunted House which benefits the Kids Can Do! mentorship program, frequent discussions, presentations by members of the campus community or visiting scholars, and the Honors Film Series.
 Fourteen students may also live in the Langlow House during their freshman year, which serves as a central meeting place for the program.

 A more detailed description of the program is contained in the Academic Department Overview for the Honors Program or on the Honors Program website.
 You can also take a closer look at the requirements for the Honors Program in the Bulletin.
 If you have additional questions about the program, you may contact George Erving, Director of the Honors Program, at 253.879.3816 or by email.
-For questions about the process of applying or to express an interest in the program, please contact Chris Sheppard, at 253.879.3730 or by email.

 Admission to the Honors Program requires an additional application found on the Puget Sound Supplement to the Common Application.
 The Honors Program application process includes an additional essay and teacher recommendation.
 Successful applicants are selected on the basis of their academic performance.